Migratory Game Bird Seasons & Regulations

 - You must purchase a hunting license.
 Visit our Hunting Licenses page for information on types of licenses available and where to purchase.

 - You must register with the Harvest Information Program (HIP) only if you are hunting waterfowl or woodcock.
 HIP registration is valid from July 1 - June 30 annually.

 - You do NOT need a federal migratory bird hunting stamp to hunt coot, crow, rail, gallinule, snipe, or woodcock.

-- Junior hunters (12-15 years old) are required to register with HIP, but do not need a federal migratory bird hunting stamp.
+- Hunters aged 12-15 years are required to register with HIP, but do not need a federal migratory bird hunting stamp.

 - You must use nontoxic shot when hunting ducks, geese, brant, snipe, rails, gallinules, or coots.
 While hunting these species, you must possess only nontoxic shot.